Day 1 SATURDAY OPATIJA – RAB (L, T)

 No additional fees on arrival except gratuities!

-Flight details to be provided at least 3 weeks (21 days) prior to cruise departure and latest 10 days in advance in order for Adriatic Explore to organise the arrival and departure transfers.
+Flight details to be provided at least 3 weeks (21 days) prior to cruise departure and latest 10 days in advance in order for Croatia Holidays to organise the arrival and departure transfers.

 Opatija - Opatija